chris-shum/GA-Project1-Redo/README.md

   -To add an item:
   Click on the "+" floating action button, enter the item name and description and hit add.

-  -To edit/delete an item:
+  -To edit an item:
-  Long click on the list title, follow dialog box instructions.
+  Swipe item right and follow dialog box instructions.

+  -To delete an item:
+  Swipe item left or swipe right and click delete.

   -To return to main screen:
   Hit back button